Bund yields on track for biggest weekly rise since early July

 Powell left the door open to an additional hike in the policy rate, arguing that rising market yields could make action by the central bank itself less necessary.

-Analysts expect that the European Central Bank will leave rates unchanged next week while signalling that it might do more if the inflation outlook deteriorates.
+Analysts expect the European Central Bank will leave rates unchanged next week, while signalling that it might do more if the inflation outlook deteriorates.

-Germany's 10-year government bond yield was down 2 basis points (bps) at 2.91%.
-It was set to end the week up 18 bps, its biggest rise since early July.
+Germany's 10-year government bond yield was flat at 2.93%.
+It was set to end the week up 20 basis points (bps), its biggest rise since early July.

+"For now, the U.S. continues to set the tone across global markets," said Mark Dowding, BlueBay CIO at RBC BlueBay Asset Management.
+"European yields have moved in sympathy but continue to exhibit a lower beta versus their U.S. peers."

 German producer prices posted their biggest year-on-year decline in September since data collection began in 1949, spurring hopes for further easing of inflation.